 We offer a variety of Preschool and Mother's Day Out classes, to meet your family's needs.
 At the Westbury Methodist Day School (est. 1967) and Mother's Day Out (est. 1963), enrollment is open to all children, regardless of race, color, creed, national or ethnic origin.
 We celebrate the diversity of our students and their families.

 Quality and continuity of staff are important parts of our early childhood programs.
 Our teachers (whose average tenure is 9.7 years) are dedicated, caring professionals who enjoy working with young children.
-We maintain appropriate teacher-to-student ratios, which encourages personal attention between the care provider and child.
-All classes are staffed with one lead teacher and one support teacher.
+We maintain low teacher-to-student ratios, which encourages personal attention between the adult and child.
+All classes are staffed with at least one lead teacher and one support teacher.
 Our teachers are highly qualified, many have college degrees, Child Development Associates certification, and/or advanced experience in early childhood education.

 Each child will continue to develop his/her gross and fine motor skills.